munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code main-c

 From this tiny seed, we will grow our entire VM.
-Since C gives us so little on its own, we'll need to spend some time amending the soil.
+Since C provides us with so little, we first need to spend some time amending the soil.
 Some of that goes into this header:

 ^code common-h

-There are a handful types and constants we'll use throughout the interpreter, and this is a handy place to put them.
-For now, it's just the nice C99 Boolean and sized integer types.
+There are a handful of types and constants we'll use throughout the interpreter, and this is a convenient place to put them.
+For now, it's just the nice C99 Boolean and explicit-sized integer types -- `bool`, `uint8_t`, and friends.

 ## Chunks of Instructions

+Next, we need a module to define our code representation.
+I've been using "chunk" to refer to blobs of bytecode, so let's make that the official name for that module:

+^code chunk-h

 In our bytecode format, each instruction has a one-byte **operation code** (universally shorted to "opcode").
-That number defines what kind of instruction we're dealing with -- add, subtract, look up variable, etc.
+That number controls what kind of instruction we're dealing with -- add, subtract, look up variable, etc. We define those

-I've been using "chunk" to refer to blobs of bytecode, so let's make that the official name for the module where we put the related code:

-^code chunk-h
+here:

+^code op-enum (1 before, 2 after)

-We start with a single instruction, `OP_RETURN`.
-When we have a VM, this instruction will mean "return from the current function".
-I admit this isn't exactly useful, but we have to start somewhere, and this is a particularly simple instruction (for reasons we'll learn more about later).
+For now, we start with a single instruction, `OP_RETURN`.
+When we have a VM, this one will mean "return from the current function".
+I admit this isn't exactly useful yet, but we have to start somewhere, and this is a particularly simple instruction, for reasons we'll get to later.

 ### A dynamic array of instructions

-We need a data structure to wrap a sequence of instructions along with the ancillary data it needs.
-You can guess what we'll call it:
+Bytecode is a series of instructions.
+Eventually, we'll store some other data along with the instructions, so let's go ahead and create a struct to hold it
+all:

 ^code chunk-struct (1 before, 2 after)

-This struct, at the moment, is simply a wrapper around an array of bytes.
-Since we don't know how big the array will need to be before we start compiling a chunk, this needs to be a dynamic array.
+At the moment, this is simply a wrapper around an array of bytes.
+Since we don't know how big the array needs to be before we start compiling a chunk, it must be dynamic.
 Dynamic arrays are one of my favorite data structures.
-I realize that sounds a bit like saying vanilla is my favorite ice cream flavor, but consider the perks:
+That sounds like claiming vanilla is my favorite ice cream flavor, but hear me out.
+Dynamic arrays provide:

 * Cache-friendly, dense storage.
 * Constant-time indexed element lookup.
 * Constant-time appending to the end of the array.

-Those perks are exactly why Java's ArrayList is a dynamic array under the hood and why we used it all the time in jlox.
+Those features are exactly why we used it all the time in jlox under the guise of Java's ArrayList class.
 Now that we're in C, we get to roll our own.
-If you're rusty on them, the idea is pretty simple.
-In addition to the array itself, we keep track of two numbers -- how many elements in the array are currently filled ("count") and the actual allocated size of the array (its "capacity").
+If you're rusty on dynamic arrays, the idea is pretty simple.
+In addition to the array itself, we keep two numbers -- the number of elements in the array we have allocated ("capacity") and how many of those allocated entries are actually in use ("count").

 ^code count-and-capacity (1 before, 1 after)

-When we add an element, if the count is less than the capacity, then there is available space in the array and we store the new element right in there and bump the count:
+When we add an element, if the count is less than the capacity, then there is already available space in the array.
+We store the new element right in there and bump the count:

 <img src="image/chunks-of-bytecode/insert.png" alt="Storing an element in an
 array that has enough capacity." />

-If we have no extra capacity left, then the process is a little more involved:
+If we have no spare capacity, then the process is a little more involved:

 <img src="image/chunks-of-bytecode/grow.png" alt="Growing the dynamic array
 before storing an element." class="wide" />

-1.  <span name="amortized">Allocate</span> a new array with a larger capacity.
+1.  <span name="amortized">Allocate</span> a new array with more capacity.
-2. Copy the elements from the old too-small array over to the new one.
+2. Copy the existing elements from the old array to the new one.
 3. Store the new `capacity`.
 4. Delete the old array.
 5. Update `code` to point to the new array.
-6. Store the element now that there is room.
+6. Store the element in the new array now that there is room.
-7. Update `count`.
+7. Update the `count`.

 <aside name="amortized">

 Copying the existing elements when you grow the array makes it seem like appending an element is `O(n)`, not `O(1)` like I said above.
-However, you only need to do that copy step on *some* of the appends.
-Most of the time, there is already some extra space, so you don't need to copy the array.
+However, you only need to do this copy step on *some* of the appends.
+Most of the time, there is already extra capacity, so you don't need to copy.

 To understand how this works, we need [**amortized analysis**](https://en.wikipedia.org/wiki/Amortized_analysis).
 That shows us